The Pony Chew Valley

 What should a first-timer know about The Pony Chew Valley?

-This is a heavily remodelled venue: the original 200-year-old Pony and Trap pub now includes an orangery dining room, event space, cookery school, and landscaped kitchen garden.
+This is a heavily remodelled venue: the original 200-year-old Pony and Trap pub now includes an orangery dining room, event space, cookery school, landscaped kitchen garden.
 Ask specifically for the glass-fronted garden room or terrace to get the valley views that define the experience.
-The cooking, from Head Chef Jim Day (formerly of Casamia), holds Michelin Plate recognition for 2024 and 2025, and the drinks list leans toward local Somerset producers across ales, ciders, and wines.
+The cooking, from Head Chef Jim Day (formerly of Casamia), holds Michelin Plate recognition for 2024 and 2025, the drinks list leans toward local Somerset producers across ales, ciders, wines.